 The length, severity, and cycle of your allergies depends on where you live and what you’re allergic to in particular.
 For example, allergy-prone North Texans are used to dealing with a wicked ragweed season in the fall, but as temperatures rise, that season has become nearly year-round, according to one local doctor.
 If trees make you sneeze, your allergy season could begin in February if you’re down south; you’ll be sitting pretty until May or June if you live in the Northern U.S. The American Academy of Allergy, Asthma & Immunology offers an interactive map from the National Allergy Bureau that offers information on local allergen levels.

+However, self-diagnosing is not what the doctor ordered.
 An Australian study observed nearly 300 people who believed they had hay fever based upon their symptoms.
-Researchers were surprised to find that only 17% of the group selected the correct over-the-counter medication to treat their symptoms, and in fact the bulk of them actually had another condition instead of hay fever.
-Most sufferers selected their medications without consulting a pharmacist while experiencing moderate to severe symptoms.
+Researchers were surprised to find that only 17% of the group selected the correct OTC medication to treat their symptoms, and the bulk of them actually had another condition instead of hay fever.
+Most selected their medications without consulting a pharmacist while experiencing moderate to severe symptoms.
 Spending more on drugs that may not treat the condition can result in more missed days at work as well as general discomfort.
 60% of people in the survey said that their symptoms had an impact on at least one aspect of their life.